Is This Program for You?

 At the completion of the program, students are expected to be able to:

-- Provide holistic, competent care to women and families during the childbearing year.
+- Demonstrate holistic, competent care for women and families during the childbearing year

-- Uphold professional standards of the Certified Professional Midwife.
+- Uphold professional standards for the Certified Professional Midwife

-- Collaborate with other healthcare professionals and regional resources and services available to families in community.
+- Anticipate the need for referral to local and regional resources and services available to families in community

 Graduates of the Direct Entry Midwife program may provide care during the childbearing years and well-woman care using the midwifery model of care for women in clinics, private homes, and birthing centers.
 Direct Entry Midwives can work in both rural and urban settings.